mikth3372/Email-Server/README.md

 - **Email Storage**: Integrating a database or file system for storing and retrieving emails.
 - **Error Handling Improvements**: Enhanced error messages and logging.

-## Contributing
-Feel free to open issues or submit pull requests if you'd like to contribute to the project.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 ### Connect with Me